History of Celtic F.C. (1994–present)

 Celtic Football Club has always competed in the highest level of football in Scotland, currently the Scottish Premiership.
 The club was constituted in 1887, and played its first game in 1888.
 Celtic play their home games at Celtic Park having moved there in 1892 from their original ground nearby.

 By 1994, Celtic had endured several years of decline and were encountering difficulties on and off the park.
 Expatriate businessman Fergus McCann wrestled control of the club from the families that had run Celtic since its founding.
 The club was reconstituted as a PLC and floated on the stock market, raising £14 million.
 The finance provided funding for the rebuilding of Celtic Park into a 60,000 all-seated stadium, the largest football stadium in Scotland.

 The team improved over the years that followed and in 1998 won the league title, their first championship success in ten years.
 The arrival of Martin O'Neill as manager in 2000 saw the club become the dominant force in Scotland, winning three league titles in five years and reaching the UEFA Cup Final in 2003.
-In 2005–06, Celtic's home games attracted an average attendance of 58,149, placing Celtic at the time behind only Manchester United and Newcastle United in terms of highest average attendance for any football club in the United Kingdom.
+In 2005–06, Celtic's home games attracted an average attendance of 58,149, placing Celtic at the time behind only Manchester United F.C. in terms of highest average attendance for any football club in the United Kingdom.
 Celtic enjoyed a period of notable dominance in the 2010s: They won nine consecutive league titles again, went undefeated in domestic competitions in season 2016–17, and won four consecutive domestic trebles.

-Celtic are currently managed by Brendan Rodgers.
+Celtic are currently managed by Martin O’Neill on an interim basis, following the departure of Wilfried Nancy in January 2026.